Parsl/cwl-parsl/README.md

-# Command Line Tool app tutorial
+# CWLApp tutorial

-Command Line Tool is a python app that allows you to integrate CWL 'CommandLineTool' files with parsl.
+CWLApp is a python app that allows you to integrate CWL 'CommandLineTool' files with parsl.

 Parsl is a python parallel scripting library.